-1. Looked After Children.
+- 1. Looked After Children. - 2.
+Remaining places are split between 50% foundation places and 50% open places.

-The remaining places will be divided as follows: 50% foundation places, 50% open places.
+Foundation places

-- 2. Foundation places. - a.
-First, children of families who worship regularly in the churches of the five parishes: St Clement Notting Dale and St James' Norland, St Helen's, All Saints, St John's, St Peter's St Francis Anglican Mission Church. - Second, children of families who live in the five parishes, and who worship regularly in other Anglican churches. - c.
-Third, children of families who live in the five parishes, and who worship regularly in other Christian churches, those which are members of or affiliated to Churches Together in Britain and Ireland (CTBI), or the Evangelical Alliance. - 3.
-Open places.
-Of the remaining places, 20% are for: - a.
-First, children who have a sibling at the school at the time of application. - b.
-Second, children of teachers who will be employed by the school in the year of admission. - c.
-Third, children who live in the five parishes. - d.
-Fourth, all other children.
+- a.
+First, children of families who worship regularly1 in Anglican churches within the five parishes2. - b.
+Second, children of families who live in the five parishes2, and who worship regularly1 in other Anglican churches. - c.
+Third, children of families who live in the five parishes2, and who worship regularly1 in other Christian churches, those which are members of or affiliated to Churches Together in Britain and Ireland (CTBI), or the Evangelical Alliance.